 Entry level salary for associates is $65,000.
 Upon successful completion of the 18-month program, Associates will be eligible to receive a salary of $71,391 on an annualized basis.

-To learn more about the great benefits that offered to state employees please visit the State Employee Resources website.
+To learn more about the great benefits offered to state employees please visit the State Employee Resources website.

 Interested applicants must apply online through the North Carolina State Government employment website for the Engineer I – Trainee position.

-Applicants must attach a college transcript to the online application.
+Applicants must attach a college transcript.
 Applications without a transcript will not be considered.

-Check out answers to some of the most commonly asked questions about the Transportation Engineering Associates Program, or contact the TEA program manager, Chandra Cross.
+Check out some of the most commonly asked questions about the Transportation Engineering Associates Program, or contact the TEA program manager, Ben Simmons.